frankastin24/fuseMVC/README.md

 ```

 #### Saving a Model

-If the model instance contains data from an existing database record, it updates the record.
-Otherwise, it creates a new record.
+Creates a new record or updates an existing one, depending on whether the model instance contains data from the database.

 ```php
 $user = new User();